Voice Over for Explainer Videos

 Why are explainers so popular?

 Ten years ago every business clamoured to cobble together a website and launch an online presence.
 Today, every companies wants a video explaining what they do on that website.
+Ergo, the popularity of explainers.
 They’re affordable, effective and help your company get noticed.
 Just like the services of Kim Handysides, as a matter of fact.
 Pair your tidy visual story nugget with Kim’s voice and you’ve got an attractive, appealing combination.

 What Explainer Videos Look Like

-Mini-stories sometimes shot in video, more often animated.
-They incorporate colorful characters or drawn in ink before your very eyes on a whiteboard.
-Great graphic representations of makes you wonder super conversational & accessible so when the new info is slipped in, it is palatable, thought provoking, entertaining, interesting, easy to absorb.
+Explainer videos look like mini-stories.
+Most often 90 second movies that are sometimes shot in video, but more often than not, animated in simple cartoon style.
+They incorporate colorful characters or are drawn in ink before your very eyes on a whiteboard.
+Great graphic representations of whatever it is that makes you wonderful.
+The voice over narration is super conversational & accessible so when the new info is slipped in or the solution is presented, it is palatable, thought provoking, entertaining, interesting, and easy to absorb.

 To Explain is Human

 We do it all the time.
 Every day.
+Humans explain things.
 Maybe you explained how to empty the dishwasher to your kid yesterday, or explained how to make grandma’s spaghetti sauce to your teenager last week.
-Explaining ideas is simple communication and explainer video genre has turned this into an relatively new art form.
+Explaining ideas is simple communication.
+It’s how we learn.
+It’s how we explore.
+The explainer video genre has turned our habit of explaining stuff into a relatively new art form.

 Why Explainers Work So Well

-Relatively inexpensive, explainer videos stay with your potential customers because they have the two-pronged approach of a visual story that resonate with us and engaging audio.
-Infinitely more entertaining than a talking head or a slideshow of stills and no or unprofessional audio narration, explainers draw us in.
-They incite our compassion.
-Get us to identify with Jane for example with the simple words, “Meet Jane.”
+Relatively inexpensive, explainer videos stay with your potential customers because they have the two-pronged approach of visual storytelling and engaging audio that resonates with us.
+Infinitely more entertaining than a talking head or a slideshow of stills laid over no or unprofessional audio narration, explainers draw us in.
+They enlist our compassion.
+Incite our passion.
+Get us to identify with Jane, for example, with the simple words, “Meet Jane.”
 They introduce tension in the story by revealing Jane’s problem.
 We become empathetic.
-Her solution is cathartic and as Jane’s issue is resolved we feel that release of tensions too.
+The solution offered to Jane is cathartic, and as Jane’s issue is resolved we feel that release of tension too.

 The sweet thing about explainers is that they break down problems and offer solutions while incorporating intentions and goals.
 They focus in on certain ideas in story form showing how your product/service/business brought great results to your customers and encouraging or persuading people to take action and solve their issues with you too.